Arshaan-256/he-soc/README.md

 8. **Testing on the board**

 	To generate the bitstream go to `he-soc/hardware/fpga` and follow the steps in the README.md there.

+	The settings you need to use for `source setup.sh` are:
+	1. VCU 118,
+	2. Yes, instantiate the LLC,
+	3. DDR4,
+	4. Yes, validate the peripherals.

 	But it is possible that you might get an error: `vivado-2018.2 not found.
-No such command.`

-	In that case, go to the `Makefile` in `./alsaqr/tcl/ips/*` (there are multiple ips here: boot_rom, clk_mngr, etc. and you need to do this for all of them).
+No such command.` In that case, go to the `Makefile` in `./alsaqr/tcl/ips/*` (there are multiple ips here: boot_rom, clk_mngr, etc. and you need to do this for all of them).
 Update the `vivado-2018.2 vivado -mode gui -source run.tcl &` with the command that works for your system.
 So, what I did was simply: `vivado -mode gui -source run.tcl &`.